mechmerlin/qmk_setup/windows_flashing.md

 ## Drivers

+#### If you have been struggling and have tried installing driver after driver from guides A, B, C, D....etc etc. I would suggest to uninstall them ALL before continuing.

 1. Download the latest version of [qmk_driver_installer](https://github.com/qmk/qmk_driver_installer/releases).
 I suggest just getting the zip file.

 2. Unzip the zip file and double click on .bat file named install_all_drivers.bat